 Business assets can also potentially be at risk in the event of an unexpected loss of life or major health event.
 By having the right insurance plan in place, business owners can manage this potential risk to ensure business assets remain intact.

-For most families unexpected or early loss of life creates an immediate need for funds to cover debts and expenses.
-When life insurance proceeds are available, the estate does not need to be concerned about a sale of assets or being unable to promptly discharge financial obligations.
+For most families, an unexpected or early loss of life creates an immediate need for funds to cover debts and expenses.
+When life insurance proceeds are available, the estate does not need to be concerned about a sale of assets or being unable to discharge financial obligations promptly.

 Insurance can be used to preserve the wealth you worked to accumulate over your lifetime and help transition that wealth to future generations.
 Life insurance provides an effective tax-advantaged way to accomplish this goal.

 It can be difficult to divide an estate that consists largely of a single asset such as a family business.
 In these cases, the asset can be kept intact by passing it to one heir and providing an equalizing inheritance to other heirs using life insurance proceeds.